stefanspringer1/SwiftWorkflow/README.md

 Additionally, loggers are used that outlive the creation of executions.
 Part of an execution is always a logger; usually the same logger is used for many executions.
 A logger can combine several other loggers.

 The framework can handle asynchronous calls and as such fits very well into asynchronous settings like web services where you might e.g. get data from a database in an asynchronous way.
 Logging presents itself as a synchronous service, but you can easily extend `ConcurrentLogger` to organise concurrent logging under the hood.
-Some convenient loggers are predefined.
+Some convenient loggers are predefined, some of them indeed extending extend `ConcurrentLogger`.
+(See their implementation to understand how to define your own logger.)

 This framework relies in part on some easy conventions[^1] to make the logic of your processing more intelligible.
 At its core it is just “functions calling functions” and such gives you at once perfomance, flexibility, and type safety.
 (So it does not define a process logic in a “traditional” way, which would not allow such flexibility.)